FelixNoviantoro/healthcare/README.md

 --header 'Authorization: Bearer {user-token}'
 ```

-to do upload the file excel you can do:
+on ./files/lab.xlsx as example to upload. to test you can do:
 ```shell
 curl --location 'http://localhost:8081/api/lab-result/upload' \
 --header 'Authorization: Bearer {admin-token}' \